An operational notion of classicality based on physical principles: Results

 Thus, from \eqref{sp0}, \eqref{sp1} and \eqref{sp2} we can conclude that

-This completes the proof. \end{proof} Since any classical theory satisfies the assumptions of no-overlap def-\ref{NO} and strong duality def-\ref{SD}, the above theorem shows that using classical strategies, the maximum attainable value of the success probability is bounded from above by the value $P_s=\frac{3}{4}$.
-For a better understanding of the above bound, let's consider a possible classical strategy.
+This completes the proof. \end{proof} Since any classical theory satisfies the assumptions of no-overlap (assumption-\ref{NO}) and strong duality (assumption-\ref{SD}), the above theorem shows that using classical strategies, the maximum attainable value of the success probability is bounded from above by the value $P_s=\frac{3}{4}$.
+To better understand the above bound, let's consider a possible classical strategy.
 Let's say Alice sends her inputs $y=\{0,1\}$ to Bob.
 This can be realised by just sending a classical bit in which case, the constraint \ref{def3} imposes that $p(0|0,0)+p(0|0,1)\leq 1$ which in turn imposes from \eqref{sp} that $P_s\leq\frac{3}{4}$.
 Now, we show that there exist strategies in quantum theory which can attain a success probability $P_s=\frac{1}{2}+\frac{1}{2\sqrt{2}}$ which is strictly greater than $\frac{3}{4}$.